Events

 For a complete list of Microsoft client libraries, Microsoft server middleware, and compatible third-party libraries, see Microsoft identity platform documentation.

-You don't need to use an authentication library to get an access token.
-To learn about directly using the Microsoft identity platform endpoints without the help of an authentication library, see the following articles:
+You can alternatively use the Microsoft identity platform endpoints directly without the help of an authentication library.
+For more information, see the following articles: